Alert, Nunavut: Canadian Forces Station Alert

 Since the beginning of the JAWS project, the Canadian Armed Forces had been interested in the establishment at Alert for several reasons: the JAWS facility extended Canadian sovereignty over a large uninhabited area which Canada claimed as its sovereign territory, and its proximity to the Soviet Union made it of strategic importance.
 Alert is closer to Moscow (c.
 2,500 mi) than it is to Ottawa (c.
 2,580 mi).
 Thus, the possibility of utilizing the site for the purpose of intercepting radio signals was deemed to warrant a military presence.

 In 1950, Alert Airport was established.
 It is the only airport serving the settlement and is presently part of CFS Alert.
-In 1956, the Royal Canadian Air Force (RCAF), which was expanding its presence throughout the high Arctic with the construction of the Distant Early Warning Line radar network, established a building uphill from the DOT's JAWS station to house "High Arctic Long Range Communications Research", or signals intelligence operations.
+In 1956, the RCAF, which was expanding its presence throughout the high Arctic with the construction of the Distant Early Warning Line radar network, established a building uphill from the DOT's JAWS station to house "High Arctic Long Range Communications Research", or signals intelligence operations.

 In 1957, Alert Wireless Station was conceived as an intercept facility to be jointly staffed by personnel from the Royal Canadian Navy (RCN) and the RCAF.
 Five additional buildings were constructed: a mess, three barracks/accommodations buildings, and a power house and vehicle maintenance building, in addition to the existing operations building, built in 1956.
 The operations building housed the radio intercept and cryptographic equipment.
 On September 1, 1958, control of the station was transferred from the air force to the army, and it officially began operations.

 The following decade saw a dramatic expansion of the station, with a correspondingly greater number of personnel stationed there.
 The February 1, 1968, unification of the RCN, RCAF, and Canadian Army to form the Canadian Armed Forces saw Alert Wireless Station change its name to Canadian Forces Station Alert (CFS Alert).
 Its personnel were no longer drawn from only the air force or navy, but primarily from the Canadian Forces Communications Command.